JonMS95/C_Server_Socket/README.md

 ## Introduction <a id="introduction"></a> 📑
 This library was started as a way for me to have a more practical approach to how TCP sockets work.
-I felt a bit scared in the beginning since I was overwhelmed by the many concepts I had to get a deeper understanding of.
+I felt a bit overwhelmed at first by the large quantity of concepts I had to get a deeper understanding of.
 However, as I found out the vast amount of practical applications it may have in real life, I started regarding it as a way more amusing and enriching activity for my professional career.

 Building this project has involved a deep understanding of: